Sir-K29/HexRecon/README.md

 1. Extract main.py

-Take the main.py file from the pentest folder.
+Take the main.py file out from the pentest folder.

 2. Run the Script